vivmagarwal/js-design-patterns/pages/callback-design-pattern/readme.md

 ### Problems with Javascript Callbacks

-- Bunch of nested callbacks becomes very **difficult to work with** and are popularly called a callback hell.
+- Bunch of nested callbacks becomes very **difficult to work with** and are popularly called a callback hell
-- Nested callbacks are **difficult to reason about**.
+- Nested callbacks are **difficult to reason about**
-- We **turn the control of our program** to something else.
+- We **turn the control of our program** to something else

+A few callbacks seem harmless to me, but once your project requirements start to swell, you will quickly find yourself piling layers of nested callbacks.
+It quickly becomes unmanageable.

 **MDN Definition:**
 A Callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.